 - to receive or direct the economic flows off those goods and again either directing others on their behalf and/or preventing others from receiving those flows.

-Now time to work through a few journal entries to see how the debits and credits will work.
-With this example we will expand out a bit more the example we used in Step 4 above.
-For a quick recap.
-We have an ISP that offers bundled broadband and phone contracts to customers.
-What we have to do is work out how we are going to bring this type of subscription contract to account.
-If you skipped over the above commentary, a quick look at Step 4 in regards to the allocation of a contract price between its components would be useful.
+Now is time to work through the journal entries to see the debits and credits at work.
+With this example, we will expand out the example we used in Step 4.
+A quick recap; we have an ISP that offers bundled broadband and phone contracts to customers.
+What we have to do is work out how to bring this type of subscription contract to account.
+If you skipped over the above commentary, a look at Step 4 regarding allocating the contract price between its components would be helpful.

-The details of the standard bundled contract that we are presented with is as follows:
+The details of the standard bundled contract that we have are:

 - a 24 month contract covering a new mobile phone, monthly phone usage, a broadband router, broadband usage and telephone line rental;

 - the customer pays $0 upfront and $40 per month for 24 months;